Time to read: Approximately 3 minutes

 - Once you are on board, take the harness off and give it to the flight attendant to put in the overhead locker

-- Put down your dog’s traveller bed and familiar toy and ask your dog to lie on their mat (some airlines provide an absorbent pad where the dog lies in case of toileting accident)
+- Put down your dog’s traveller bed and familiar toy and ask your dog to lie on their mat wherever they sit (some airlines provide an absorbent pad where the dog lies in case of toileting accident)

 - If your airline policy states that you only get one seat with your dog, ask your dog to slide under the seat in front of you backwards.
-This way he/she is facing you and can see you (you can apply an oxygen mask to them in an emergency or a vomit bag if required)
+This way he/she is facing you and can see you (you can apply an oxygen mask to them in an emergency or a vomit bag if required).
+It also ensures they are safe from any traffic in the aisle

 - Secure your dog to the base of their seat.
 Use two short leads clipped to the car harness ring on their back (not to the neck collar which is dangerous)